nadeenAlshibil/Azure-Networking/README.md

 Make sure **myAzFwVNet** is still linked, otherwise Azure Firewall will not bea able to resolve the FQDN of database to its private endpoint address.

 **Pause and Test**:
-If you try to resolve the FQDN of database with the following command you'll get the Public IP as a resut:
+If you try to resolve the FQDN of database with the following command you'll get the Public IP as a result:

 `nslookup mydbserver1.database.windows.net`